Skip to content

 4. Freemans Restaurant

 Freemans Restaurant is a typical New York restaurant.
-It’s located at the end of an alley, making it mysterious and not so easy to find on your own.
-There is a lot of atmosphere here and it feels like a small-scale tavern.
-On the menu, you can find options like steak, mashed potatoes, and a burger.
+It’s located at the end of an alley in the Lower East Side, making it mysterious and not so easy to find on your own.
+There’s plenty of atmosphere, and it feels like a small-scale tavern.
+On the menu, you can find options like steak, mashed potatoes and a burger.
 I had the latter and thought it was really tasty.

 5. IHOP